mosaic-design-system/docs/src/components/tooltip.md

       ### Tooltip content

-      Users shouldn’t need tooltips to use your product, they are supplementary messages that help to provide more information or context to something.
+      Users shouldn’t need **Tooltips** to use your product, they are supplementary messages that help to provide more information or context to something.
 Think of them as helpful nuggets of information that will give users a push in the right direction, rather than something they **need** to read to use your product effectively.
 If a user needs that information, they won't be able to see it while interacting with another element - thus, they would need to read it, remember it, and hope they don't forget when they move their cursor to interact with the element!

       Similarly, don't use **Tooltips** to reiterate information the user can already see.